yingliu1206/Fraud-detection-In-Health-Care/README.md

       * claims_cost_mean: calculate the mean cost for each 'BeneID'
   * Encoding Categorical Features
       * apply one-hot encoding on all proc code and dx code - cause sparse data issue
-      * encode top 5 proc code and dx code
+      * encode top 5 suspicious proc code and dx code
       * encoding types of physicians into numeric values
   * Feature Deletion
       * drop features from which other features were created